ellahollowood/test/bar_charts/UN/README.md

 #### Unfinished business
 We've tried to script as much as possible of the styling in code, but there's some things we haven't managed yet.

+Here's the design:

+And here's the R plot:

 Here's a list of the bits of styling left to do:
 - Font
 - Continue the horizontal gridlines underneath the y axis labels